Coupling property and gradient estimates of L\'{e}vy processes via the symbol: Acknowledgements

-\begin{ack}The authors would like to thank the referee and the Associate Editor for their helpful comments on earlier versions of the paper.
-Financial support through DFG (grant Schi 419/5-1) and DAAD (PPP Kroatien) (for Ren\'{e} L. Schilling), MNiSW, Poland (grant N N201 397137) (for Pawe{\l} Sztonyk) and the Alexander-von-Humboldt Foundation and the Natural Science Foundation of Fujian $($No.\ 2010J05002$)$ (for Jian Wang) is gratefully acknowledged. \end{ack}
+The authors would like to thank the referee and the Associate Editor for their helpful comments on earlier versions of the paper.
+Financial support through DFG (Grant Schi 419/5-1) and DAAD (PPP Kroatien) (for Ren\'{e} L. Schilling), MNiSW, Poland (Grant N N201 397137) (for Pawe{\l} Sztonyk) and the Alexander-von-Humboldt Foundation and the Natural Science Foundation of Fujian (No. 2010J05002$)$ (for Jian Wang, the corresponding author) is gratefully acknowledged.